The Hand of Nergal

-Plot summary (Carter)
+Plot summary

 Conan is a mercenary, serving in the empire of Turan, and fighting in a pitched battle against the forces of a rebellious satrap named Munthassem Khan.
 As the two sides are locked in furious combat, Conan looks up and sees a swarm of winged monsters with hellish green eyes, resembling enormous bats, descend from the sky before appearing on the battlefield.
 Unknown to Conan, Munthassem Khan had summoned these supernatural creatures using a magical artifact known as the Hand of Nergal.
 The Turanians are frightened and begin retreating from the battlefield.
 Soon, Conan is left to face one of the shadow bats alone.
 As he begins to fall victim to an unearthly cold emanating from the monster, his hand reaches for a mysterious golden talisman in his pouch that he had discovered earlier.
 As he touches it, a surge of warmth flows through him, banishing the shadow bat; overcome with exhaustion, Conan loses consciousness.

 An hour later, Conan awakens from his exhaustion, finding himself alone on the battlefield amid the dead bodies and wreckage of war.
 Soon, Conan discovers two survivors, the horse belonging to his former general, now dead, and a young Brythunian girl named Hildico.
 Hildico had been sent by her master, a wise sorcerer named Atalis, in the nearby city of Yaralet, ruled by Munthassem Khan.
 Convincing him to come with her to visit the sorcerer, Conan convenes with Atalis who explains that his help is needed to end both Munthassem Khan's tyrannical reign of terror over the citizens of Yaralet and his rebellion against King Yildiz of Turania.